 Dakota Wesleyan University ’06

-Zeke Prado begins his third season as an assistant coach with the Dakota Wesleyan University track and field program in 2011-12.
+Zeke Prado begins his fourth season as an assistant coach with the Dakota Wesleyan University track and field program in 2013-14.

 Prado, who is also an assistant football coach at DWU, works with the sprinters, jumpers and hurdlers at Dakota Wesleyan, and he also helps with recruiting.

 Prado was a wide receivers coach for the Tiger football team from 2005-07 and returned in 2010 to take over as quarterbacks coach.
 He has also coached for the Rosemead Rebels organization, at San Gabriel High School, East Los Angeles College and Temple City High School.